sklau228/bowling2/README.md

 # bowling2
 I like Bowling
-Bowling console folder contains the consol that I used to test the data.
+Bowlingconsole folder contains the console app that I used to test the data.
-The web api is under Bowling folder
+The web api is under Bowling folder bowling.docx conains the result that I used to check  my result.